Is It Really Food Noise? Or Is It Hunger We’ve Been Taught to Distrust?

 Do Some People Experience More Food Noise Than Others?

-Yes, and it’s an important part of the conversation.
-While food noise is often influenced by things like restriction, unmet needs, or emotional coping, some people may be biologically more predisposed to experience frequent or intense food thoughts.
-This isn't a flaw or failure - it's part of natural human diversity.
+Yes, and this may be an important part of the conversation.
+While food noise is primarily influenced by malnourishment and food restriction, it also appears that some people may be biologically more predisposed to experience frequent or intense food thoughts.
+This shouldn’t be seen as a flaw or failure - it's part of natural human diversity.

 Some key contributors include: